 COURTNEY HAEUSLER | Executive Director

 Courtney is a passionate individual who over the past 10 years has made Fernie much more than just her home.
-Over the years she has discovered that spending time outside with children is her biggest passion.
+She has discovered that spending time outside with children is her biggest passion.
 Discovering this "spark" has been the key to cultivating a life built on outdoor experiences and skills.
 Following her path has inevitably lead to the creation of Outdoor Connections.

 Courtney holds a Bachelor of Education from the University of Saskatchewan and has gained certifications in Wilderness First Aid, Occupational First Aid, and Swift Water Rescue.
-She is in the process of completing her Forest School practitioner training with the Child and Nature Alliance of Canada.
+She is a trained process Forest School practitioner gaining certification from the Child and Nature Alliance of Canada.
 Courtney has coordinated and volunteered at summer camps for children with special needs which has given her valuable experience working with diverse groups of children.
-As a qualified Special Education Teacher, she is dedicated to ensuring ALL children are able to become part of The Outdoor Connections family.
+She is dedicated to ensuring ALL children are able to become part of The Outdoor Connections family.

 Whether working as a school teacher bringing patience and creativity to the classroom, or snapping pictures as a ski photographer, her experiences in the Elk Valley have shaped who she is today.
 Courtney genuinely believes that every child benefits from exploring and learning in natural environments.
 She would like to thank the Elk Valley Society for Community Living, Camp Easter Seal, Power to Be and Alive Outdoors for their inspiration and support.